 Over the last decade, there has been an inundation of research pointing to the positive benefits of music education.
-A number of studies identify music as a powerful tool for children to reach their intellectual, social and creative potential.
+A number of studies identify music as an amazing tool for children to reach their creative and social potential.
 Traditional research, however, has focused on in-class learning, where students interact with their teacher in real-time.

 But what if in-class learning isn’t an option?
 What does the research say about the benefits of music education at home?